axiosvisuals/batch-datawrapper-generator/README.md

 - R, along with `DatawRappr` and `dplyr`
 - A [Datwrapper API-token](https://app.datawrapper.de/account/api-tokens)
-- The id of the chart you are cloning
+- The id of the chart you are duplicating

 ## Getting started